 Peer-to-Peer Warmline Support (855-466-7100): Encourage clients who may benefit from peer support to use the New Mexico Peer-to-Peer Warmline and talk with someone who has lived experience with addiction and can help them on the path to recovery.
 Each call taker has completed the state certified Office of Peer Recovery and Engagement Peer Program, as well as received training on the New Mexico 5-Actions Program.
 Clients can access warmline support from 7am – 11:30pm (MDT) and can text 6pm-11:30pm (MDT).

 Help for Loved Ones: Addiction does not occur in a bubble and often leads to significant stress on family members, friends, co-workers, and the broader community.
 While you may or may not work with these groups, be aware that the NM 5-Actions Program offers access to a number of helpful tools utilizing the evidence-based intervention CRAFT (Community Reinforcement and Family Training Approach).
-Familiarize yourself with the available resources, and how it links to this program.
+Familiarize yourself with the available resources and how they link to this program.

 Help for All Addictions